tmorrisseyNYC/nyc-planimetrics/Capture_Rules.md

 #####2.
 BlockfaceID conflation from Pavement Edge to CSCL - Rules for Medians

-• When a <a href="https://data.ny.gov/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b/about">CSCL</a> segment is bounded on one or both sides by a median, the longest edges of median Pavement Edge was assigned BlockfaceIDs, which were conflated onto applicable adjacent CSCL segments.<br>
+• When a <a href="https://data.ny.gov/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b/about">CSCL</a> segment is bounded on one or both sides by a median, the longest edges of median Pavement Edge were assigned BlockfaceIDs, which were conflated onto applicable adjacent CSCL segments.<br>
 • Assigned BlockfaceIDs to Pavement Edge for all medians except painted medians.<br>
-• Conflated to CSCL where no Pavement Edge derived BlockfaceID takes priority, and there was a CSCL segment that corresponds to the long edge of the median.<br>
+• Conflated to CSCL where no Pavement Edge derived BlockfaceID takes priority, and there was a CSCL segment that corresponded to the long edge of the median.<br>
 • In cases where medians are within medians, the conflating median is the majority (containing) median.<br>
 • Pavement Edge features on a median were flagged as having a BlockfaceID that was not conflated to CSCL.<br>